AbsaOSS/enceladus/examples/README.md

 # Examples of Enceladus usage
 ## Templates for _INFO files
+#### Templates which illustrate the way to write _INFO files, one with the minimally necessary fields and one with the recommended fields to add
+#### Replace the <Field> tags with the appropriate data in the templates
 ### Fields changed once per dataset

 * `<SourceApplication>` - name of the application